robertorcosta/azure-docs.pt-br/articles/hdinsight/kafka/apache-kafka-quickstart-resource-manager-template.md

 ## <a name="next-steps"></a>Próximas etapas

-Neste início rápido, você aprendeu a criar um cluster Apache Kafka no HDInsight usando um modelo do Resource Manager.
+Neste guia de início rápido, você aprendeu a criar um cluster do Apache Kafka no HDInsight usando um modelo do Resource Manager.
 No próximo artigo, você aprenderá a criar um aplicativo que usa a API de Streams do Apache Kafka e a executá-lo com o Kafka no HDInsight.

 > [!div class="nextstepaction"]
 > [Usar a API de Streams do Apache Kafka no Azure HDInsight](./apache-kafka-streams-api.md)